boreec/boreec.github.io/content/posts/devlog-0002.md

 ## Content: Settling on a color palette

-Up until now, I have not put too much concern on the game appearance.
-Considering the growing number of sprites, I thought it would be a good idea to decide on a color palette.
-The idea is to design sprites with a limited number of colors that fit well together (think of a painter restricting the shades used).
+So far, I haven't given much thought to the game's appearance.
+With the increasing number of sprites, I decided it was time to establish a color palette.
+The concept is to craft sprites using a limited set of colors that harmonize well (similar to a painter restricting their palette).

 To find a fitting color palette, I used [lospec.com]("https://lospec.com"), which is a website where people post their color palette.
 I found one named [RESURRECT 64](https://lospec.com/palette-list/resurrect-64), by Kerrie Lake.
-I applied this palette4 to the tileset, which make the game looks less flashy for sure.
+Applying this palette to the tileset has toned down the game's look for sure.

 {{<
     figure